sinhaprakriti2405/Hello/README.md

 For the implementation of the file, datasets have been downloaded and uploaded on drive and then the code has been run on Google Colab using CNN.
 A new model has been trained using tensorflow and YOLO.
-The datasets are differnt for training, validation and testing purposes. the training dataset comprises of 23493 images
+The datasets are differnt for training, validation and testing purposes.
+The training,validation and testing dataset comprises of 23493,25410 and 20171 images respectively.